Hubballi-Dharwad BRTS bags Best Urban Transit award

-The Hubballi-Dhawrad Bus Rapid Transit System (HD-BRTS) has put behind 10 metro services and nine BRTS services across India, including Bengaluru Metro, Chennai Metro, Ahmedabad BRTS and others to win this award.
+The Hubballi-Dharwad Bus Rapid Transit System (HD-BRTS) has put behind 10 metro services and nine BRTS services across India, including Bengaluru Metro, Chennai Metro, Ahmedabad BRTS and others to win this award.

 An eight-member committee constituted by Union Ministry of Housing and Urban Affairs scrutinised projects from across India and based on the findings the panel declared HD-BRTS as the best transit project in the country.